 When grown in warm conditions such as in Southern California or the southern states in the U.S., Malabar spinach is a perennial.
 In most other climates it is grown as an annual.
 It can also become invasive if you let your plants go to seed.
 However, if your growing region experiences any frost, you can only grow this vegetable as an annual and it makes a great succession planting alternative after cold-hardy leafy greens.

-Good Products For Growing Malabar Spinach:
+Good Products At Amazon For Growing Malabar Spinach:

 - NaturesGoodGuys Live Beneficial Nematodes